Determinantal Point Processes for Coresets: Experiments

-We start with a perfectly controlled case: the $1$-means case, for which we show in the first lemma of Appendix~\ref{app:proof_lemmas} that, supposing without loss of generality that the data is centered ($\sum_j x_j =0$), the sensitivity verifies the following analytic form:
+We start with two perfectly controlled cases (for which we derived the sensitivities analytically -- see the first and third lemmas of Appendix~\ref{app:proof_lemmas})): \begin{itemize} \item the $1$-means case, for which we show that, supposing without loss of generality that the data is centered ($\sum_j x_j =0$), the sensitivity verifies the following analytic form: